 - 13 credit hours of core courses, 18 credit hours of elective courses, and 6 credit hours of practicum (SOC 600)

 No more than six credit hours of 500-level courses may be applied toward the master’s degree.
-Up to six credit hours of course work, with approval from the Sociology Department Graduate Coordinator, may be taken outside the Sociology Department.
+Up to six credit hours of course work, with approval from the Sociology Director of Graduate Studies, may be taken outside the Sociology Department.
 Students may also elect to take up to three credit hours of independent study (independent readings or research).
-Additional credits of course work outside the department or of independent study counting toward degree requirements require special permission from the Sociology Department Graduate Coordinator.
+Additional credits of course work outside the department or of independent study counting toward degree requirements require special permission from the Sociology Director of Graduate Studies.

 Accelerated Master's Program

 The program offers motivated and academically superior students the opportunity to earn graduate credit hours during their senior year.
 As undergraduates, accelerated students may earn between 6-9 graduate credit hours, all of which are applied to the undergraduate degree, as well as the graduate degree, thus allowing students to begin the graduate program in sociology with credits already applied to the graduate degree.
 NOTE: Students in the accelerated program may only apply their graduate credits earned as an undergraduate toward the graduate degree in sociology at UofL.